 Every retail tobacco dealer shall keep a book in which there shall be made at the time of the transaction a record in English of all purchases of cigarettes and in which shall be set forth the name and address of the place of business of the person from whom purchased, the date of the transaction, the seller's invoice number, the number of the city wholesale tobacco dealer's license of the person from whom purchased, and a description of the cigarettes purchased.
-The said book and all cigarettes purchased, received or kept for sale by every retail tobacco dealer shall be open at all reasonable times to the inspection of the mayor, any member of the police force, or any member of the department of business affairs and consumer protection or the department of finance revenue, duly authorized in writing for such purpose by the superintendent of police, or commissioner of business affairs and consumer protection or the comptroller director of revenue.
+The said book and all cigarettes purchased, received or kept for sale by every retail tobacco dealer shall be open at all reasonable times to the inspection of the mayor, any member of the police force, or any member of the department of business affairs and consumer protection or the department of police, or commissioner of business affairs and consumer protection or the comptroller director of revenue.